pargsoft/_v2k4-Career-Mod/README.md

 - Latest FIFA Update
 - Administrator Priviledges

-How to install and run:
+How to install and run in FrostyEditor:
 - Download the Zip provided (clone or download -> download zip)
 - Extract Contents to subfolder of Frosty Editor
 - Delete ModData from FIFA if it exists